-First, let’s make one thing clear: The issue isn’t necessarily whether you should take a day trip from Rome to Naples.
-The issue really is that a day in Naples is not enough time to explore the full breadth of the city’s art and archaeology, its ridiculously good food and fascinating underground, its vibrance and energy
+Actually… the issue isn’t necessarily whether you should take a day trip from Rome to Naples.
+The issue really is that a day in Naples is not enough time to explore the city’s art and archaeology, its ridiculously good food and fascinating underground, its vibrance and energy.

 To really start to dig into (and grasp) Naples, you need at least two, three days.
 Or, frankly, a lifetime.
 (For a very good sense of why it took me a few visits to capitulate to bella Napoli — but why I wound up falling for the city, hard — then read this piece I wrote for New York Magazine).

 But most people coming to Italy aren’t considering whether a day trip from Rome to Naples is enough.
 They’re considering whether to visit Naples at all.

 Much of that is the really bad rap Naples has gotten in the press.
 Outside of Italy — but even within Italy — if you hear about Naples in the news, it’s usually because of garbage or the Mafia.
 (Or, more recently, because of Elena Ferrante’s books.
 More on that later).